 Q: How do I make a Latin phrase possessive, like "my love"?

 - A: Use the possessive pronoun meus, mea, or meum (masculine, feminine, and neuter respectively) followed by the noun.
-For example, amor meus (my love).
+As an example, amor meus (my love).

 -